lelderki/E06a-Particles-and-Screen-Shake/README.md

 # E06a-Particles-and-Screen-Shake

-As with other exercises, Fork and Clone this repository.
+This exercise for MSCH-C220 is an opportunity to experiment with the Particles2D node in Godot and to give you a script with which you can implement screen shake.

-This exercise is an opportunity to experiment with the Particles2D node in Godot and to give you a script with which you can implement screen shake.
+Directions are below:

 This project contains three Particle2D nodes.
 Use them to implement any three of the following effects:  fire, smoke, rain, explosion, plasma, floating feathers, lightning, electric shocks, muzzle flash, fireball, snowflakes, fog, clouds, magic spell